unt-libraries/django-name/docs/models.rst

 Locations
 '''''''''
-Locations are represented by a geographic coordinate, wich enable some mapping features within the app when present.
+Locations are represented by a geographic coordinate, which enable some mapping features within the app when present.
 A Name's location may be either ``current`` or ``former``, and a Name may only have one ``current`` location at any given time.

 Misc Options
 ''''''''''''

 Name records are capable of being merged with other Name records.
-Once merged with another record, any attempts to retrieve information about the merged record with redirect users to the Name record the was the target of the merge.
+Once merged with another record, any attempts to retrieve information about the merged record will redirect users to the Name record the was the target of the merge.

 .. _identifier-type-model-ref: